 An old 20 amp battery no longer is a 20 amp battery.
-The capacity start decreasing on the first charge.
+The capacity starts decreasing on the first charge.
 It tapers off slowly to the point that it no longer will crank the starter.
 It may now be a 5 amp battery.
 To charge it at 10% would mean 1/2 amp.
 Your old used battery is of an unknown capacity and it is better to charge it at less than the original amount.

 I actually use this Variac method more often to charge bike batteries at the normal rate.
 A charger for a car can easily over charge a smaller battery.
 With a Variac, I can adjust it to whatever I want.
 Variacs are available in much larger sizes too, some weigh 100 lbs.
 Some are for 240 VAC, so check it before buying.
-For three phase power they stack three on the same shaft, one for each phase.
+For three phase power, they stack three on the same shaft, one for each phase.